Time to Read: 2 m 28s

 - Research has proven that copper and its alloys, such as brass, have natural anti-microbial properties and can quickly kill viruses and bacteria.
 Hospitals and food service institutions use these metals on frequently touched surfaces, such as doorknobs, faucets, hand rails, etc., to help prevent the spread of disease.

 Industrial Metal Supply is your number one source of metal and metal equipment supplies and accessories.
-Visit us at one of our six locations or online at www.industrialmetalsupply.com.
+Visit us at one of our seven locations or online at www.industrialmetalsupply.com.